 Whether you’re a keen cook or more experienced with the microwave, you’ll know that a lot goes on in the kitchen.
 Steam from the stove, splashes from the sink and the daily run of the dishwasher – all of these things could cause damage to your kitchen floor.

-Lots of homes have lovely, natural wood flooring in their kitchens with no problems.
+Lots of homes have lovely, natural wood flooring in kitchens with no problems.
 All it takes is a little care and attention.
 Here are some things to bear in mind: